-Of course with most flagship phones now sporting at least two rear-facing cameras, it may seem like the days of the add-on lens are numbered (take a look at our guide to the best camera phones for a taste of what you can pack into a handset these days).
+With some flagship phones now sporting at least two rear-facing cameras, it may seem like the days of the add-on lens are numbered (see our guide to the best camera phones.
 But more niche optics like fisheye, telephoto zoom and video-orientated lenses can still produce effects that can’t yet be matched by built-in camera phone hardware.

-Read on for our pick of the best smartphone lenses around at the moment, or check out out guide to the best photo apps to take your snaps one step further.
+Read on for our pick of the best smartphone lenses around at the moment, or check out our guide to the best photo apps to take your snaps one step further.

 This triple-lens set from long-established smartphone lens manufacturer Olloclip contains a fisheye lens that gives a huge, spherical 180-degree field of view, albeit with typical bulging distortion.
 You can minimize the latter by switching to the Super-Wide lens.
 It’ll increase your camera’s field of view to an expansive 120-degrees – significantly wider than the iPhone XS’s bare wide-angle camera.
 You still get some distortion, but it’s only noticeable when shooting geometric subjects.
 The last lens in the trio is a macro lens that magnifies a close-up scene by 15x, revealing microscopic details almost invisible to the naked eye.
 The trick works best at the centre of the image frame, with the periphery being slightly blurred, though this can help distinguish your main point of interest.